Read our coronavirus update page to find out how the virus impacts on our services.

 Section 106 Developers Contribution

 The council plays a crucial role in ensuring that new developments provide the required services, infrastructure and amenities to serve new and existing communities.
-For more information, visit the Section 106 Obligations web page
+For more information, visit Planning Obligations (Section 106)

 An example of this is the Malvern Vale development, which has been recommended as a role model to nurture community spirit and identity.